 Awarded biennially, the prize is intended to advance the understanding of empathy and its consequences.
 The prize will be awarded to a Kellogg faculty member who has conducted novel research that advances analytical and rigorous critical thinking about human empathy, understanding and trust.
-In addition, the prize will also recognize a Kellogg alum who leads with exceptional empathy and has thought deeply about how to include empathy in their management style.
+In addition, the prize will also recognize a Kellogg alum who leads with exceptional empathy while delivering financial results and driving innovation.

-We would like to congratulate the inaugural prize recipients:
+We would like to congratulate the 2023 prize recipients:

-To learn more about Mike, watch Kellogg’s "Conversations with Distinguished Alumni" interview with him about these values and how Qurate Retail navigated the pandemic.
+To learn more about Anant, watch Kellogg’s "Conversations with Kellogg Leaders" interview with him.

 See all Conversations with Distinguished Alumni